 The Essential Enterprise SEO Audit [An Ultimate Guide]

 Search engine optimization (SEO) is a marketing technique that enables your enterprise brand to gain an online competitive advantage.
-Unfortunately, many companies struggle to implement effective SEO strategies.
+Unfortunately, many companies struggle with SEO efforts.
+Let’s look at a few reasons.
+As you read, see if any of these resonate.

 First, the vast amount of content and data involved can make SEO overwhelming.
 An enterprise website could have hundreds, even thousands, of pages.
 In contrast, many small business websites only have two dozen or so web pages to manage.

-Of course, I can’t ignore one of the biggest issues in the SEO industry…the SEO industry itself.
+Of course, I can’t ignore one of the biggest issues in the SEO industry—the SEO industry itself.
 Marketing agencies and SEO consultants have perpetrated much of the confusion around search engine optimization.

 Perhaps agencies aren’t to blame.
 Sure, some “black hat” SEO consultants will keep clients in the dark so they can continue charging fees.
 But most SEO experts are trying their best to do a good job.

-- Process for internal links
+- Process for internal and external links

 - Optimize for Google Rankbrain